 6 Proposed recommendations for further research

-6.5 Health-related quality-of-life information should be collected in people with Crohn’s disease.
+6.5 Health-related quality of life information should be collected in people with Crohn's disease.

-6.6 Clinically meaningful instruments should be developed to help identify patients suitable for treatment with infliximab and adalimumab.
+6.6 Clinically meaningful instruments should be developed to help identify patients for suitable treatment with infliximab and adalimumab.

-6.7 A register should be set up to monitor people who receive TNF-α inhibitors for the treatment of Crohn’s disease.
+6.7 A register should be set up to monitor people who receive TNF α inhibitors for the treatment of Crohn's disease.

 7 Related NICE guidance